 Now, let’s say both of those same people treat their respective conditions with THC.

-In the case of the rheumatoid arthritis victim, the active cannabinoid will travel to T-cells at the specific site of joint inflammation, where it will link up with naturally-occurring cannabinoid receptors in the synovium (the tissue layer responsible for causing arthritis pain) and physically reduce the inflamed tissue.
+In the case of the rheumatoid arthritis victim, the active cannabinoid will travel to T-cells at the specific site of joint inflammation, where it will link up with naturally-occurring cannabinoid receptors in the synovium (the tissue layer responsible for causing arthritis pain) and physically reduce the inflamed tissue1.

-Likewise, in the case of the migraine sufferer, the THC will travel to the localized site of pain and initiate a pain modulating response, without affecting or disturbing any other areas of the body.
+Likewise, in the case of the migraine sufferer, the THC will travel to the localized site of pain and initiate a pain modulating response2, without affecting or disturbing any other areas of the body.

 We emphasize this hypothetical scenario because, as it turns out, cannabis is inherently different from other conventional pain medications in one simple, crucially fundamental way: it acts on a whole body homeostasis system, rather than pinpointing particular chemical mechanisms in one specific area of the body.

 By “whole body homeostasis”, we’re referring to THC’s physiological manipulation of the endocannabinoid system, or ECS.
 We won’t go into much depth here in this article about what exactly the ECS is, but briefly put it’s a system of cannabinoids and cannabinoid receptors that exist 100% naturally in the body, and that work to regulate everything from pain to memory to appetite to emotional response.